 - Mating mismatched ring-joint to raised-face flanges (VCS will seal in ring-joint, raised-face and flat face/slip-on flanges)

-Note: Electrical values are based on laboratory conditioned samples in laboratory conditions.
+Note: Physical, mechanical, and electrical properties are obtained through testing of material samples in laboratory controlled environments.
 Exposure to moisture or elevated temperature will change values.